-Students at Plymouth High School experience the full National Curriculum as listed above, with the addition of Drama (separately from English).
+Students at Plymouth High School experience the full National Curriculum, including Drama.

 The school week is divided into 25 lessons of 60 minutes each - five lessons per day.
 To make it possible to distribute lesson time between subjects, the timetable is organised on a fortnightly basis, into Week A and Week B. The resulting 50-period fortnight is divided up for Year 7 as follows.
 There will be slight variations in the core subjects in Years 8 and 9.